Dyl-DJM/The-Light-Corridor-game/README.md

 ## Optimizations

 Creating a new version with more intricate shapes and enhanced textures could be an interesting direction to take this project in.
+Morevoer, a better end animation in the 3D scene (change the camera position) and result windows could be done in the future.